hjkgrp/starter-hugo-research-group/content/post/2017-10-02-molsimplify-tutorial-7-easy-ligand-functionalization-molsimplify/index.md

 ---
-title: molSimplify Tutorial 7: Easy ligand functionalization in molSimplify
+title: "molSimplify Tutorial 7: Easy ligand functionalization in molSimplify"
 subtitle:

 # Summary for listings and search engines